Murder of Laetitia Toureaux

+Lætitia-Marie-Joséphine Toureaux (née Nourrissat; 11 September 1907 – 16 May 1937) was a murder victim who was found stabbed to death inside an empty Paris Métro carriage.
+Further investigations into her death later revealed that other than working as a factory worker in the day, she worked as a spy to infiltrate the La Cagoule, a far-right terrorist group, who may have been behind her death.
+However, the case was dropped in 1939 during the start of the Second World War before any suspects could be identified, leaving her murder unsolved.

+Biography and death

-Laetitia Nourrissat Toureaux (Oyace, 11 September 1907 – Paris, 16 May 1937) was a murder victim.
-She was found dead in a Paris Métro carriage at Porte Dorée on 16 May 1937.
+Laetitia Nourrissat was born in Oyace, a municipality in French-speaking Aosta Valley.
+She moved to Paris with her mother and her four siblings.
+In 1930, she married Jules Toureaux.
+She was found dead in a Paris Métro carriage at Porte Dorée on 16 May 1937, having suffered a single stab wound in the neck.
 This crime was widely discussed at the time, and the interwar period generated multiple speculations, involving the secret services and the violent political group La Cagoule.
 Toureaux entered an unoccupied metro car at one stop, and was found stabbed to death less than 90 seconds later at the next stop.
+Toureaux was the first person to be killed on the Paris Métro.